 Dear reader, all my work is happening at

-we have a school and a series of events.
+We have a school program and a series of events.

 In the superbly light and spacious main hall of Freedomlab, we gather around a standing table covered in brown butcher paper.
 The doors are held open by a heavy piece of rail: the Amsterdam welcome of the Global Children’s Designathon has started.

 Emer Beamer, initiator of today’s gathering, is briefing her team of facilitators, bloggers and builders, whilst the video guy is quietly setting up his equipment in the background.
 A handful of children (mostly boys) are treating the sitting blocks as Minecraft material: building a green and purple cave home.

 In five locations in the world (Berlin, Rio de Janeiro, Nairobi, Dublin and Amsterdam) groups of 30 children aged 8 to 12 will be working in parallel.
 They will be designing and building their (tech) solutions for our worlds most pressing problems around food, waste and the future of mobility.

 Unexpect – Where Children Design Better Futures Using New Technologies – has organised this day.
 It is a one-day crash course in design thinking, new (exponential) technologies and societal problems, for children between 8 and 12.
 Because these kids can think, fantasise, dream, design and build.
 They actually care a lot about the issues we discuss today (we think).
 And they enjoy the sense of empowerment, the idea that they can come up with real solutions.
 In one day.
 Later today we will set up videoconferences with the other four locations.
 Teaching twenty-first century skills across three continents.
 Wow.

 We are all pretty excited and hyped up.
 Floris is stretching the kids (literally) in a Name-Game warm up.
 Klaas is introducing the three themes (food, waste and mobility).
 Time to start.
 Let’s unexpect and allow the flow to emerge